 With the emergence of different OTT services (YouTube, Netflix, Disney+, Amazon Prime, and other pay-TV streaming services), millions of subscribers are accessing video content over the internet.
-These companies follow different monetization models in order to increase their subscriber growth and improve their chance of monetization success.
+These companies follow different monetization models in order to increase subscriber growth and improve their chances of monetization success.

 We will cover several monetization options in the following chapters

-Most commonly it is associated with VOD (Video on Demand) platforms but also refers to audio streaming, messaging services, or internet-based voice calling solutions (VoIP).
+Most commonly, OTT is associated with VOD (Video on Demand) platforms but also refers to audio streaming, messaging services, or internet-based voice calling solutions (VoIP).

 With the growing popularity of OTT services, there are multiple possibilities available on how different network operators can monetize their video delivery services.

-If you would like to learn more about the OTT from the technology perspective check out this whitepaper "How to start an IPTV/OTT service"
+If you would like to learn more about OTT from a technology perspective, check out this whitepaper "How to start an IPTV/OTT service"

 It is possible to monetize both live and on-demand content.
 Some services use only live content, other services only on-demand content, but it is also possible to monetize a combination of both live TV and on-demand services.

 The transactional method of monetization is where viewers pay for each content file they choose to watch.
-In case of live TV events, this method is most commonly referred to as Pay-Per-View (PPV).
-This model gives the end-user a lot of flexibility as the viewer only pays for the content that is chosen, similarly to what iTunes does.
+In the case of live TV events, this method is most commonly referred to as Pay-Per-View (PPV).
+This model gives the end-user a lot of flexibility as the viewer only pays for the content that is chosen.

-Operators often use this model to upsell the services that are not necessarily in the basic subscriber package and in this way generate additional revenue.
+Operators often use this model to upsell services that are not necessarily in the basic subscriber package and, in this way, generate additional revenue.